-BREAK AWAY – Our first trip of the year – Brighton on 20 October and IT IS FREE!
+BREAK AWAY – Brighton on 27 October and IT IS FREE!

 Brighton is brimming with culture, with numerous theatres (including one of the oldest in the country) a royal palace and fabulous year-round festivals.
 You’ll be hard pushed to decide what to see first.

 Brighton boasts a royal palace unlike any other – The Royal Pavilion is the only royal palace not owned by the crown and is at the heart of Brighton’s history.
 The spectacular seaside palace of the Prince Regent (George IV) was transformed by John Nash between 1815 and 1823 into one of the most dazzling and exotic buildings in the British Isles.

 Visit the famous Grand Hotel an iconic Victorian hotel that is steeped in British history and their afternoon tea is legendary.

 Alternatively, enjoy a traditional afternoon tea or a spot of lunch at the Royal Pavilion Tearoom.
 There is so much detail in this stunning building and you could also spend the rest of the afternoon exploring the beautiful gardens, taking photos and imagining the splendour of Regency Brighton.